 Talking about those accomplishments, naming the things I am grateful for, and asking the tough questions to our kids helps me be more intentional.

+Do you agree?
 What have you walked through this past year?

 Subscribers of our weekly newsletter get access to all sorts of things that non-subscribers don’t.
 They get to read the newest blog posts first, receive free printables, tips & tricks, weekly challenges, and much more!